TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 # Introduction
 The evolution of the Web has been marked by significant shifts, each bringing new paradigms and challenges.
 From the *Information super-highway* model of Web 1.0 to the application-oriented Web 2.0, the Web has grown increasingly integrated.
 However, this evolution has also led to centralisation, with a few dominant entities forming the foundational base.
 This centralisation has inadvertently stifled innovation and competition, resulting in a web ecosystem that is fragmented and constrained by the strategic priorities of these entities[@stl2023].

-To challenge this status quo, we introduce Smart Layer, a decentralised protocol designed to reshape the Web’s architecture by transforming Smart Tokens into the main integration points.
-Smart Tokens, as introduced in our previous paper "Smart Token: The Building Block for the Next-Generation Token-Centric Web", are tokenised digital rights and products/services that can be seamlessly integrated across various web use-cases.
-They decentralise trust anchors, thereby enabling a more equitable and participatory Internet that amplifies user experience and fosters a new wave of web innovation.
+To challenge this status quo, we introduce Smart Layer, a decentralised protocol designed to reshape the Web’s architecture by utilising Smart Tokens as the main integration points.
+These Smart Tokens, as introduced in our previous paper [@stl2023], are the decentralised instantiation of Trust Anchors, thereby enabling a more equitable and participatory Internet that amplifies user experience and fosters a new wave of web innovation.

 Smart Layer is designed to function as a distributed network, serving as the backbone for the next generation Web, enabling Smart Tokens to act as trust anchors.
 It does so by providing a runtime environment for the execution of TokenScripts, an evolving OASIS standard that defines the packaging, distribution, and operation of these tokens.

 Smart Layer is a decentralised protocol that aims to reshape the Web’s architecture.
 It acts as an integration hub which enables smooth interactions between various services, much like how many websites use platforms such as Google.
 Smart Layer goes beyond acting as a “bridge,” and paved the way for the concept of Smart Tokens.
 Smart Tokens are tokenised digital rights and products/services that can be seamlessly integrated across various web use-cases.
 In that sense, Smart Tokens can surpass the limitations of centralised systems, and leverage the strengths of blockchain.
 This protocol is designed to function as a distributed network, serving as the backbone for the next generation Web.

-TokenScript—an evolving OASIS standard—is critical for Smart Tokens within the Smart Layer.
-While Smart Layer offers the foundation, TokenScript defines the packaging, distribution, and operation of these tokens.
-TokenScript also establishes the messaging format between the tokens and their integrations.
-This ensures that they work within the defined parameters of trust, interoperability, privacy and security.
+TokenScript, currently part of the Ethereum Enterprise Alliance (EEA) project, is a pivotal component in the development of the Smart Layer ecosystem.
+This scripting framework merges token code with essential declarative components, enabling these tokens to function effectively as Trust Anchors.
+TokenScript plays a crucial role in defining the packaging, distribution, and operational aspects of these tokens, as well as establishing the communication protocols for interactions between the tokens and their respective web integrations.

+Originally an initiative under the EEA, a collaboration project between the Ethereum Foundation and OASIS, TokenScript aims to standardise 3 elements of the Smart Token ecosystem: the Token Runtime Environment, the TokenScript file format and Attestations.
+The trajectory of TokenScript is set towards achieving a standard status in the coming years.
+As it stands, TokenScript's dual role is instrumental in ensuring that Smart Tokens adhere to essential principles of trust, interoperability, privacy, and security, thereby enabling them to act as decentralised Trust Anchors within the Smart Layer protocol.

 ## Scope of this document
 This whitepaper serves as an introduction to the novel concept, models and mechanism of Smart Layer.
 It discusses its potential applications in the next-generation Web.
 It is not intended as a guide for the implementors of Smart Layer Nodes (which is addressed in a future separate specification, akin to Ethereum’s Yellow Paper).

 # Problem statement
-Dr. Gavin Wood has attributed the centralization of the web to a combination of factors.
-These factors include network effects, economies of scale, big data ownership, and intellectual property laws[@wood2017].
-The centralization Dr. Wood identified has led to a situation where most websites today are integrated with Google or Facebook login, or Apple Pay, white the most popular websites use all those integrations listed.
+Dr. Gavin Wood has attributed the centralisation of the web to a combination of factors, including network effects, economies of scale, big data ownership, and intellectual property laws[@wood2017].
+This centralisation has resulted in a web landscape that heavily relies on a few dominant Trust Anchors, which are essential services that web applications depend on for their core functions.
+These Trust Anchors are often provided by major internet entities such as Google, Facebook, and Apple.
+For instance, most websites today integrate with services like Google's or Facebook's authentication services, or Apple's payment service, which serve as Trust Anchors.

 In our other paper on Smart Tokens[@stl2023], we delved into the concept of Trust Anchors and their role in the centralisation of the Web.
 We argued that Trust Anchors, essential services the web ecosystem relies on, have inadvertently led to the centralisation of the Web, stifling innovation and competition.